zbm-dev/zfsbootmenu/docs/guides/fedora/single-disk-detached-uefi.rst

 * ``/dev/sdb`` is a dedicated USB drive, used for the EFI partition
 * You're mildly comfortable with ZFS, EFI and discovering system facts on your own (``lsblk``, ``dmesg``, ``gdisk``, ...)

+Download `Fedora Workstation Live <https://download.fedoraproject.org/pub/fedora/linux/releases/37/Workstation/x86_64/iso/Fedora-Workstation-Live-x86_64-37-1.7.iso>`_
-Download the latest `Debian Bullseye (11) Live image <https://www.debian.org/CD/live/>`_, write it to a USB drive and boot your system in EFI mode.
+, write it to a USB drive and boot your system in EFI mode.

 .. include:: ../_include/efi-boot-check.rst